Matsumae clan: Relations with the Ainu and Russia

-At roughly the same time, in 1789, a Finnish professor, Erik Laxmann, of the Russian Academy of Sciences, came across several Japanese castaways in Irkutsk.
-Like several other Japanese before them, they had been found in the Aleutians, off the coast of Alaska, by Russian sailors and had asked to be brought back to Japan.
-Like those before them, these castaways had been transported instead across Siberia on their way to St. Petersburg.
+At roughly the same time, in 1789, a Swedish Finn professor, Erik Laxmann, of the Russian Academy of Sciences, came across several Japanese castaways in Irkutsk.
+Like others before them, Russian sailors found them in the Aleutian Islands off the coast of Alaska and asked to be returned to Japan, but were instead transported to Saint Petersburg.
 Laxman saw their plight as an opportunity to work towards the opening of Japan, and suggested this to Catherine the Great, who agreed.
-In 1791, she appointed the professor's son, Lt.
-Adam Laxman, to command a voyage to return these castaways to Japan, and to open discussions towards a trade agreement.
+In 1791, she appointed the professor's son, Adam Laxman, to command a voyage to repatriate the castaways and open discussions towards a trade agreement.

-The expedition reached Hokkaidō in October 1792, and found the Japanese surprisingly hospitable.
+The expedition reached Hokkaidō in October 1792, and the Matsumae were hospitable.
 The Russians were allowed to spend the winter, and documents about them were sent to the bakufu in Edo.
-However, Professor Laxman insisted on bringing the castaways to Edo, and said that he would sail there himself even against the Shōgun's wishes.
-The bakufu sent an envoy to the Matsumae, requesting that the Russians make their way to the town of Matsumae by land.
-Sensing a trap, the Russians refused, and they were eventually allowed to make port in Hakodate, escorted by a Japanese vessel.
-They were given a guest house near Matsumae Castle, and were, unusually, allowed to maintain their own customs: they did not deny their Christianity, remove their boots indoors or bow to the Shōgun's envoys.
-The Japanese envoys gave them three swords and a hundred bags of rice, but also informed them that the Shōgun's rules remained unchangeable: foreigners could trade only at Nagasaki, and only if they came unarmed.
+However, Professor Laxman insisted on bringing the castaways to Edo and said that he would sail there himself, even against the Shōgun's wishes.
+The bakufu sent envoys to the Matsumae, who requested that the Russians travel overland to Matsumae town.
+Sensing a trap, they refused and were eventually permitted to enter Hakodate by sea with a Japanese escort.
+They were assigned a guest house near Matsumae Castle and officially allowed to maintain their own customs.
+They did not have to deny Christianity despite a Shogunate ban on the religion, nor were they forced to remove their boots indoors, and they did not have to bow to the Shōgun's envoys.

+The envoys gave them three swords and a hundred bags of rice, but also informed them that the Shōgun's rules remained unchangeable.
+Foreigners could trade only at Nagasaki in western Kyushu, and only if they came unarmed.
 All other ships would be subject to seizure.
+Laxman had been pardoned of this because he was returning castaways.

-Due to his purposes in returning castaways, Laxman was granted a pardon in this instance, but he refused to relinquish the castaways until he was given something in writing answering his request for trade.
-The envoys returned three days later with a document restating the rules regarding trade at Nagasaki and the laws against the practice of Christianity in Tokugawa Japan.
-The Russians never did establish any regular system of trade at Nagasaki, and historians today still disagree as to whether the document given to Professor Laxman was an invitation to trade, or an evasive maneuver on the part of the shogunate.
+However, Laxman refused to relinquish them until he was given something in writing answering his trade request.
+The envoys returned three days later with a document restating the rules regarding trade at Nagasaki and the laws against the practice of Christianity.
+The Russians never established any regular system of trade at Nagasaki, and historians still disagree as to whether the document given to Professor Laxman was an invitation to trade or an evasive maneuver by the shogunate.
 The Russian expedition led by Adam Johann von Krusenstern and Nikolai Rezanov stayed for six months in the port of Nagasaki in 1804–1805, failing to establish diplomatic and trade relations with Japan.

 Cropped and enlarged segment of "Deputy of the Prince of Matsmay" (image at left).
 The detail of the Matsumae clan mon on the clothing of the standing figure in background looks like four diamond-shapes turned sideways.

 Matsumae Takahiro, a Matsumae lord of the late Edo period.